 Pregnancy Week 11 Tips

-If you were underweight or overweight before your pregnancy, your doctor might’ve wanted you to either gain more or less during the first trimester.
-It’s important that you continue to eat correctly and follow your doctor’s instructions in order to give your baby the correct nutrients it needs.
+If you were underweight or overweight before your pregnancy, your doctor may have wanted you to either gain more or less during the first trimester.
+It is important that you continue to eat properly and follow your doctor’s instructions in order to give your baby the nutrients it needs.

 If you have gained more than the two to five pounds, you may want to rethink your eating habits, as you really only need an extra 300 calories a day to ensure that your baby is healthy.